Does IQM Quantum Computers Oyj (IQMX) Pay a Dividend? (2026)

 Does IQM Quantum Computers Oyj (IQMX) pay a dividend?

-Yes.
-IQM Quantum Computers Oyj distributes an approximate None yield (early 2026), usually quarterly.
+No. There is no dividend on IQMX in our data and the yield is 0%.
 IQMX cannot be valued on earnings because it has none; the stock trades on the option value of quantum computing eventually becoming commercially important.
 Its price-to-sales multiple is extreme, above 70 times trailing revenue at a market value near 2.7 billion dollars, and it swings sharply with risk appetite.
 Treat any IQMX valuation as a speculative, scenario-driven estimate and verify the latest revenue, cash, and share count before drawing conclusions.

 The bottom line on the IQMX dividend

-IQM Quantum Computers Oyj (IQMX) pays an approximate None dividend, so it offers some income but is held mostly for total return, not yield.
+There is not one.
+IQM Quantum Computers Oyj (IQMX) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the IQMX guide.
 Walnut can show how IQMX fits your real portfolio.
 It is not an investment adviser.

 FAQ